BoaPi/scheduler/README.md

 # scheduler
 proof of concept for a course scheduler app.

+This project is build for education prupose only.
+The goal is to get into new technologies like:
+* go
+* svelte
+* docker
+* PostgreSQL

 ## Next Steps
 * [ ] move `main.go` from docker into backend app folder